BioWare Details ‘Anthem’ EA Play Plans Ahead Of E3, Shares Brief Teaser Trailer

 While Battlefield 5‘s approach should inform those interested on how Anthem plans to keep generating revenue to support the game, microtransactions will remain an area of intense focus going into the game’s reveal at the EA Play event.

-As previously covered by Inquisitr, Anthem was recently from being released this fall to March 2019.
-The decision was made to give BioWare more time to polish the game for release and launch it during a release window where it can receive more attention during a quieter period of release.
-It also gives Battlefield 5 room to breath during the crowded holiday season.
+As previously covered by the Inquisitr, Anthem was recently postponed from being released this fall to March 2019.
+The decision was made to give BioWare more time to polish the game for release and launch it during a window where it can receive more attention.
+It also gives Battlefield 5 room to breathe during the crowded holiday season.

 Other titles have shifted their release schedule because of the impending launch of Red Dead Redemption 2 on October 26.
-Even Call of Duty: Black Ops 4 saw its date moved ahead to avoid Rockstar Games’ wild west adventure title.
+Even Call of Duty: Black Ops 4 saw its date moved to avoid Rockstar Games’ wild west adventure title.